shahriar-math1364/data-science-/Project4/readme.md

 ![tomato disease](https://github.com/shahriar-math1364/data-science-/blob/main/Project4/tomato%20disease.jpg)

 ## Project Overview
-This project focuses on the automated classification of tomato plants affected by various diseases using Convolutional Neural Networks (CNN).
-The aim is to create a robust model capable of accurately identifying and categorizing diseases in tomato plants, which can be invaluable for early disease detection in agriculture.
+Tomatoes are one of the most cultivated crops around the world.
+Identifying diseases in tomatoes at an early stage can help in ensuring their healthy growth and increasing yield.
+This project aims to classify different types of tomato diseases using Convolutional Neural Networks (CNN) by analyzing images of the leaves.

 ## Table of Contents
 - [Data](#data)